-Marketing Strategy of Santander analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+Marketing Strategy of Santander analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
 There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Santander marketing mix, help the brand succeed in the market.

 Santander marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Santander Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 In this article:

 The product strategy and mix in Santander marketing strategy can be explained as follows:

 Santander is one of the leading financial insitutions and banks.
 It aims to develop lasting and sustainable relations with the following groups- Individuals with different income levels, Companies in different sectors of activity (irrespective of size) and Public institutions private companies.
 Some of its marketing mix product strategies are discussed below:

 • COMMERCIAL BANKING- offers all financial products and services needed by retail banking customers and SMEs.